paul-grozav/source.paul.grozav.info/kb/linux/gdb.md

 ---

 1. `#> gdb executable` - start debugging a new instance of your executable.
+1. `#> gcore PID` - [gcore](http://man7.org/linux/man-pages/man1/gcore.1.html) generates a core dump without killing the process.
+It will copy the virtual memory of the process from RAM to the disk.
+This command will generate a file named `core.PID` in the current working directory, where PID is the numeric process identifier.
+1. `#> gdb binary core.file` - Inspect a core file, using a binary that generated the dump.
+1. `#> gdb binary PID` - Debug a running process.
 2. `(gdb) run` - start running the executable again.
 3. `(gdb) break my_file.c:7` - create a breakpoint at my_file.c at line 7.
 It will stop before executing that line.
 4. `(gdb) info break` or `info b` - lists all breakpoints.